trishabanerjee27/wildland-fire-impact-assessment/README.md

 - **`LICENSE`**: License for the repository.
 - **`README.md`**: This file, providing a detailed overview of the project.

+### Data Description for Intermediate Files in `data/derived/`

+- **`aqi_estimate_v1.csv`**
+  Contains the first iteration of AQI data estimates derived from the EPA API using Syracuse's Onondaga County as a filter.
+This file was used to analyze the annual air quality trend but does not cover the full set of parameters across all years.

+- **`average_aqi_data_by_year.csv`**
+  Stores the annual average AQI values for all monitored pollutants, reshaped to present each pollutant as a separate column.
+Data was processed using the EPA API responses, with missing data interpolated for a smooth analysis of air quality trends.

+- **`average_aqi_data_by_year_v2.csv`**
+  An enhanced version of the annual average AQI data using a refined bounding box around Syracuse, NY.
+This version corrects gaps in the original dataset by expanding the spatial bounds.

+- **`average_aqi_data_by_year_v3.csv`**
+  The most complete version of the annual average AQI data.
+This file includes AQI parameters for all pollutants across the study period by adjusting the bounding box to 100 miles, ensuring more comprehensive coverage.

+- **`fire_db_milesfiltered.csv`**
+  Contains geospatial fire data filtered to include only fires within 650 miles of Syracuse, NY, and between 1961 and 2021.
+This file was processed to calculate annual smoke estimates.

+- **`raw_aqi_data.csv`**
+  Raw AQI data fetched from the EPA API for Onondaga County.
+This file contains pollutant-specific daily AQI values and is the basis for generating yearly averages.

+- **`raw_aqi_data_v2.csv`**
+  Raw AQI data using a bounding box of 50 miles around Syracuse, NY.
+Includes updated parameters but still lacks full coverage for the study period.

+- **`raw_aqi_data_v3.csv`**
+  Refined raw AQI data with an expanded bounding box to 100 miles.
+Addresses gaps identified in previous iterations.

+- **`raw_aqi_data_v4.csv`**
+  Final iteration of raw AQI data for bounding box adjustments.
+This dataset provides the most comprehensive pollutant data and serves as the primary input for calculating air quality metrics.

+- **`raw_aqi_data_v5.csv`**
+  Represents the finalized bounding box adjustment for AQI data, containing data across all parameters from 1961 to 2021.
+This version aggregates the pollutant data across spatial bounds effectively.

+- **`yearly_smoke_estimate.csv`**
+  A file summarizing annual smoke exposure estimates based on fire size, distance, and type.
+This file was generated from `fire_db_milesfiltered.csv` by applying a custom smoke estimation formula.

+- **`xml_to_csv.xlsx`**
+  An intermediary file containing converted XML data to CSV for further processing.
+It might include metadata or initial transformation steps before final aggregation.

+These files were processed iteratively to ensure completeness and accuracy, adjusting bounding boxes and filtering criteria to align with the project's objectives.

 ## Project Overview

 ### Objectives